 While the RMR is always on, lasers need to be activated to function.
 This is where the design becomes a crucial element.
 A laser that cannot be operated by grip pressure of the firing hand is a poor choice.

 When zeroing the laser, I suggest zeroing parallel to the bore.
 The round from the laser will always impact slightly lower due to the height of the bore over the laser.

 I also suggest that the best choice will be a green laser as it will not confuse with the red dot of the RMR.
 This gives three sighting systems that work independently of one another.
 The primary system is the RMR, usable under most normal conditions.
-Instantly backed up when necessary by the iron sights, installed in their traditional locations on the slide, zeroed to establish cowitnessing.
+It is instantly backed up when necessary by the iron sights, installed in their traditional locations on the slide, zeroed to establish cowitnessing.
 The tertiary sighting system is the laser, which can be left on or off, and which augments the RMR in situations where the shooter cannot bring the weapon up to the eye, or the eye down to the weapon.